JuPrgn/BOManager/README.md

 # BOManager
-Build of materiel manager for PCB
+Build of material manager for PCB